octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.27 - 2025-08-28 =
+* Send price qualifier in RTDF exports
+* Ensure main image is imported first in REAXML imports
+* Import build and land area from REAXML
+* Remove any CDATA wrapper tags when doing XML field mapping

 = 2.5.26 - 2025-08-15 =
 * Added new filter 'houzez_property_feed_auto_create_new_features' to turn off auto creation of non-existant features